Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 ![wso_an_ale_40](../../../img/wso_an_ale_40.jpg)

-### Ripple Switch

-When positioned ON, dispenses flares at rate of ten per second until dispensers are empty, so long as flaps and speed brakes are retracted.

 ### Dispense Button

 Initiates chaff/flare dispensing as selected by Cockpit control unit and [AN/ALE-40 programmer](../../../cockpit/pilot/left_console/aft_section.md#anale-40-programmer) with flaps and speed brakes retracted and mode knobs out of OFF.

+### Ripple Switch

+Guarded by a cover, when positioned ON, dispenses flares at rate of ten per second until dispensers are empty, so long as flaps and speed brakes are retracted.

 ### Counters

 Indicate quantity of chaff and flare cartridges remaining, respectively.

+They are automatically set by the ground crew when rearming.

 ### Chaff Mode Knob